 - PROSHRED collects and shreds confidential documents for recycling in over 30 campus departments.
 If there isn't a PROSHRED box in your department, read more about the program and contact Olga Bookas.

-- Wesleyan recycles non-conventional items, like CDs, cell phones, and batteries.
+- Wesleyan recycles non-conventional items, like CDs, cell phones, string lights, and batteries.

 - Composting programs for Usdan, Summerfields, and student residences turn food and yard waste into rich compost.